Food safety

 Watermelons must be immediately refrigerated after slicing to minimize the likelihood of contamination.

-What is the recommended cold-holding temperature for yogurt?
+What is the maximum temperature allowed for receiving a shipment of yogurt?

-According to the FDA Food Code, the maximum cold-holding temperature for yogurt is around 41°F (5°C).
+The maximum cold-holding temperature for yogurt is around 41°F (5°C), according to the FDA Food Code.
 This temperature is ideal to prevent the growth of dangerous bacteria and other pathogens.

 Yogurt is a ready-to-eat food and must be placed on the topmost shelf of a refrigerator.
 This placement will help prevent the risk of cross-contamination from other raw ingredients.